ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 attacks.
 This parameter is required for all challenges.

 - "token-key", which contains a base64url encoding of the public key for use with the issuance protocol indicated by the challenge.
+See {{ISSUANCE}}
+for more information about how this public key is used by the issuance protocols in that specification.
 The encoding of the public key is determined by the token type; see {{token-types}}.
 As with "challenge", the base64url value MUST include padding.
 As an Authentication Parameter (`auth-param` from {{!RFC9110, Section 11.2}}), the